kocatekin/courses/2024-2025/data_structures_and_algorithms/week_6/recursion.md

 {4,5,6} -> 4 + 11 = 15
 {3,4,5,6} -> 3 + 15 = 18
 ```

+So, by starting from the last element `arr.length-1` and decreasing it one in every recursion (moving in the array) we add each element to itself.
+When there is no element (`x<0`) we finish the function.

 ```java
 public static int sumArr(int[] arr, int idx) {